viviantran706/Tutorial/TEMPLATE.md

 Are there other similar things to use?
 What are the pros and cons?
 Explain important concepts that are necessary to understand.
 Include (and cite if needed) any visuals that will help the audience understand.

+This project demonstrates how to build a responsive wildlife deterrent system using an ESP32 board.
+The system:
+ - Activates adaptive deterrents, ultrasonic frqeucney, or water sprinklers, to safely discourage animals from damaging gardens or property.
+ - Supports remote monitoring and control through Wi-Fi or MQTT for enhanced user interaction.

+We are using the ESP32 board because of its integrated Wi-Fi and Bluetooth capabilities, enabling seamless wireless connectivity for remote monitoring and control.
+Additionally, its versatile hardware features built-in GPIO pins, making it ideal for interfacing with sensors and outputs such as DC motors and LEDs.
+Some other things that are commonly used is an Ardiuno, or a Rasberry Pi.
+Using an Ardiuno:
+ - Pros: Simple to program, low bar of entry, and widely supported by a community
+ - Cons: No Bluetooth or WiFi; therefore would need additional hardware for the wirless connection Using a Rasberry Pi:
+ - Pros: More powerful, capable of running full machine model learning, and can support advance camera
+ - Cons:
+   * * In the full project a Rasberry Pi

 ## Getting Started